RedPitaya/Documentation/appsFeatures/supportedFeaturesAndApps.rst

 .. note::

-    Due to unpopularity we have decided to move away from the Application Marketplace.
-This means that Applicaton Marketplace will not longer be available in the future OS versions.
+    Due to unpopularity, we have decided to move away from the Application Marketplace.
+This means that Application Marketplace will no longer be available in the future OS versions.
 All unique applications will be moved to the official OS and accessible on the main web interface page.

 Gen 2
 --------